 - Embed experts in departments to catalyze and support course transformation

 - Build intellectual communities around course transformation, within and across departments, and across universities (the TRESTLE network)

 - Generate evidence of impact and make it visible within the communities

-At the end of year 1, all campuses have launched or are continuing their local programs.
 The network has come together twice, in January 2016 for the TRESTLE launch meeting and course transformation institute, and in October 2016 for the annual TRESTLE network meeting.
 There will be two additional network meetings at the end of years 2 and 3.
 These meetings bring together embedded experts, faculty, and project leaders to foster exchange of strategies and results, social connections, and opportunities for collaboration with peers outside one’s own institution, ideally generating the critical mass of educational experts needed to support the work.
 To this end, we are also organizing virtual network meetings around topics or questions of shared interest.
 We are tracking the impact of the initiative through multiple measures including a faculty survey of teaching practices, attitudes, and climate, classroom observation with the COPUS, tracking of student successful course completion, and case studies of four selected departments before, during, and after the conclusion of the intervention.
 Baseline measures were collected during or before year 1 of the project.

 How to Engage with RAC1